Dynamic Independent Component/Vector Analysis: Time-Variant Linear Mixtures Separable by Time-Invariant Beamformers

-\begin{quote} The goal is to find de-mixing matrices ${\bf W}^{k,t}$ such that ${\bf W}^{k,t}{\bf x}^{k,t}$ are equal to ${\bf s}^{k,t}$ up to their original scales and phase.
+\begin{quote} Find de-mixing matrices ${\bf W}^{k,t}$ such that ${\bf W}^{k,t}{\bf x}^{k,t}$ are equal to ${\bf s}^{k,t}$ up to their original scales and phase.
 The order of the separated signals can be different from the original one; however, it is desirable for it to be the same in all datasets and blocks. \end{quote}

-For $T=1$, we have the {\em static} case corresponding with \eqref{eq:modelstaticICA} (and multiple datasets).
-Here, ICA and IVA can be used.
-In ICA, the datasets are separated independently; this approach, however, brings random permutation of separated signals \cite{sawada2004sap}.
-In IVA, components are separated as ``vectors'' where the $i$th vector component is defined as ${\bf s}_i^t=[s^{1,t}_i,\dots,s^{K,t}_i]^T$, $i=1,\dots,d$.
-Higher-order dependencies\footnote{Second-order dependencies, that is, correlations between signals from different datasets can be considered as well \cite{li2009}; nonetheless, we follow the original IVA model \cite{kim2007}.
-Uncorrelated datasets appear, e.g., in frequency-domain audio BSS \cite{smaragdis1998}.} between the elements of vector components are taken into account, which helps in solving the permutation problem \cite{kim2006}.
+For $T=1$, we have the {\em static} case considered by the conventional ICA and IVA.
+In ICA, the datasets are separated independently; this approach, however, brings random permutation of separated signals in the datasets, the permutation problem \cite{sawada2004sap}.
+In IVA, components are separated as ``vectors'' where the $i$th vector component is defined as ${\bf s}_i^t=[s^{1,t}_i,\dots,s^{K,t}_i]^T$, $i=1,\dots,d$ \cite{kim2006}.

-In this paper, we are mainly interested in the case of $T>1$, which will be referred to as {\em dynamic}, because it involves the mixing parameters (matrices) varying from block to block.
-In the extreme case, $T=N$ and $N_b=1$, the model involves fully dynamic conditions; however, many continuous mixing systems can be well approximated with $T\ll N$, as shown by the example in the previous Section.